ssh-mitm/ssh-mitm/doc/spoofing.rst

 Under normal circumstances a ssh-mitm server cannot possibly know which of these scenarios is the case before it is already to late.
-Luckily the friendly folks at MITRE ATT&CK® have found an information leak in the OpenSSH Client software that we can use to our advantage.

-CVE-2020-14145: OpenSSH Client Information leak
+CVE-2020-14145: OpenSSH Client Information Leak
 ------------------------------------------------

 This vulnerability enables a ssh server to figure out during algorithm negotiations if the client connecting has prior knowledge of the remote hosts public key fingerprint.
-According to the published `CVE document <>https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-14145`_ this only affects OpenSSH Client versions 5.7 through 8.3; 8.4 is still susceptible though when using a non conform list of algorithms, according to different sources.
+According to the published `CVE document <https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-14145>`_ this only affects OpenSSH Client versions 5.7 through 8.3; 8.4 is still susceptible though when using a non conform list of algorithms, according to different sources.